Trump bans dealings with Chinese owners of TikTok, WeChat :: WRAL.com

 Trump bans dealings with Chinese owners of TikTok, WeChat

-NEW YORK — President Donald Trump on Thursday ordered an unspecified ban on “transactions” with the Chinese owners of the consumer apps TikTok and WeChat, although it remains unclear if he has the legal authority to actually ban the apps from the U.S.
+NEW YORK — President Donald Trump has ordered a sweeping but unspecified ban on dealings with the Chinese owners of consumer apps TikTok and WeChat, although it remains unclear if he has the legal authority to actually ban the apps from the U.S.

-The twin executive orders — one for each app — take effect in 45 days.
-They call on the Commerce Secretary to define the banned transactions by that time.
-The orders' wording is vague, but leaves open the possibility that hosting the apps in the Apple and Google app stores could be covered by the ban.
+The twin executive orders issued Thursday — one for each app — take effect in 45 days.
+They say they are necessary because the China-owned apps “threaten the national security, foreign policy, and economy of the United States," and call on the Commerce Secretary to define the banned dealings by that time.
+While the wording of the orders is vague and appears to have been rushed out, some experts said it appears intended to bar the popular apps from the Apple and Google app stores, which could effectively remove them from distribution in the U.S.

-Trump had threatened a deadline of Sept.
-15 to “close down” TikTok unless Microsoft or another company bought it.
-TikTok, Microsoft and WeChat owner Tencent had no immediate replies to queries.

 “This is an unprecedented use of presidential authority,” Eurasia Group analyst Paul Triolo said in an email.
 At a minimum, he said, the orders appear to “constitute a ban on the ability of U.S. app stores run by Apple and Google to include either mobile app after 45 days.”

-Triolo said it’s possible the orders would face legal challenges, and warned that Beijing is likely to “react harshly at least rhetorically.”
+Triolo said the orders may face legal challenges and warned that Beijing is likely to “react harshly, at least rhetorically.”
 Trump’s orders cited legal authority from the International Emergency Economic Powers Act and the National Emergencies Act.

+The action is the Trump administration's latest attempt to hobble China, a rising economic superpower.
+Over the past several years, it has waged a trade war with China, blocked mergers involving Chinese companies and stifled the business of Chinese firms like Huawei, a maker of phones and telecom equipment.
+China-backed hackers, meanwhile, have been blamed for data breaches of U.S. federal databases and the credit agency Equifax, and the Chinese government strictly limits what U.S. tech companies can do in China.

+Election-year politics in the U.S. are fanning the flames, as Trump appears to be using friction with China to drum up voter support.

+Both Republican and Democratic lawmakers share concerns about TikTok running from its vulnerability to censorship and misinformation campaigns to the safety of user data and children’s privacy.
+But the administration has provided no specific evidence that TikTok has made U.S. users’ data available to the Chinese government.
+Instead, officials point to the hypothetical threat that lies in the Chinese government’s ability to demand cooperation from Chinese companies.

-U.S. Secretary of State Mike Pompeo said Wednesday that he was expanding the U.S. crackdown on Chinese technology to personal apps, citing alleged security threats and calling out TikTok and WeChat by name.
+Earlier in the week, Trump threatened a deadline of Sept.
+15 to “close down” TikTok unless Microsoft or another company acquires it, a threat the new executive order appears to formalize.
+On Wednesday, U.S. Secretary of State Mike Pompeo announced an expansion of the U.S. crackdown on Chinese technology to include barring Chinese apps from U.S. app stores, citing alleged security threats and calling out TikTok and WeChat by name.

+TikTok did not reply to queries.
+Tencent and Microsoft declined to comment.

+“The U.S. thinking is that anything that is Chinese is suspect,” said Andy Mok, a senior research fellow at the Center for China and Globalization in Beijing.
+“They’re being targeted not because of what they’ve done, but who they are.”

 The order doesn't seem to ban Americans from using TikTok, said Kirsten Martin, a professor of technology ethics at the University of Notre Dame.
 She added that such an order would be nearly impossible to enforce in the first place.